sagakom/rafikcms-f/content/about.md

 title: About Me
 subtitle: This is a short page about me and my work
 img_path: images/about.jpg
+layout: page
 menu:
   main:
     name: About
     weight: 2
-layout: page

 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+I am a seasoned expert in my field, with several years experience behind me.
+I have a proven success record, with focus on strategic projects and helping to build successful, effective teams that are motivated and goal-oriented.
+I’ve been working in my field for several years.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+I am passionate about what I do, and it shows in my work and proven track record.
+Want to learn more?
+Follow me on my social channels, or contact me directly - I’d love to hear from you!
+I am a passionate computer science, tech-savvy, full time profesional trader from Indonesia.
+I am interested in open source projects and high-level programming in Cloud Computing, Distributed Systems and Machine Learning.

-*Thank You for reading!*
+_Thank You for reading!_